-There Are No Age Limits: There are no age limits for any Disneyland birthday celebration or benefit.
+There Are No Age Limits: Don't worry that you're too young or too old.
+There are no age limits for any Disneyland birthday celebration or benefit.

-Disneyland can also help plan special quinceanera parties.
+Disneyland can also help you plan a magical quinceanera party.

 Other Ways to Celebrate a Birthday at Disneyland